jcai8649/Calculator/README.md

 # Calculator
-A calculator project for finding numbers.
+A calculator project for calculating numbers.